 Pass all required Texas Examinations for Educator Standards (TExES).

 Educational Field Experience

 The Office of Educational Field Experience supports partnerships between the College of Education and PK-16 schools and their communities.
 Partner public school districts and the College of Education collaborate to provide high-quality learning environments for future teachers.
 Prospective teacher candidates apply their knowledge of content and pedagogy during both a Field-Based Experience semester and a Student Teaching semester arranged through the Office of Educational Field Experience.
 The Field-Based Experience semester gives teacher education candidates the opportunity to observe and interact with diverse student populations in variety of formal and informal educational settings at partnership schools.
 During the Student Teaching semester, these pre-service teachers refine their teaching skills by working directly with students in classrooms, at designated public schools in the candidate's area of certification, guided by a cooperating mentor teacher and supervising university faculty.
-Contact: Dr. Denise Collins, Director of the Office of Educational Field Experience.
-817.272.7448, email@example.com.
+Contact: Dr. Denise Collins, Assistant Dean, 817.272.7448, email@example.com.